 Don’t touch the coral, don’t step on the coral, and be careful around the coral.
 Touching or stepping on coral can cause irreparable damage to the coral.
-It can also hurt you.
+It can also cut you, so be very careful.

 5. Don’t wear sunscreen that isn’t reef-safe

 Speaking of coral, make sure to choose a sunscreen that is 100% reef-friendly.
-I have a blog post about what reef-safe sunscreen is and why it’s important.
+I have a blog post about what reef-safe sunscreen is and why it’s essential.

 6. Don’t call everyone “Hawaiian” in Hawaii